 Over the past few years I've worked with the design team at Consume and Create to craft compelling brands for their client, Live Nation.
-We've been taking old music halls in Live Nation's portfolio with a lot of history but no defined brand, and creating a brand position for them that feels authentic, true to who they are and gives them room to bring it to life for years to come.
-My role is to help create the concept for the brand, write the brand's story, develop a voice and tone for the brand, and generate headlines that turn into merch and graphics, and overall help the design team out with concepts that are big, clear, and rich territories to play in.
+We've been taking old music halls in Live Nation's portfolio with a lot of history but no defined brand, and creating a brand position for them that feels authentic, true to who they are, and gives them room to bring it to life for years to come.
+My role is to write the brand's story, develop a voice and tone for the brand, generate headlines that turn into merch and graphics, and overall help the design team develop brand concepts that are big, clear, rich territories to play in.

 ACE OF SPADES